polkascan/py-substrate-interface/README.md

 ### Compose call

-Py-substrate-interface will also let you compose calls you can use as an unsigned extrinsic or as a proposal
+Py-substrate-interface will also let you compose calls you can use as an unsigned extrinsic or as a proposal:

 ```python
 payload = substrate.compose_call(